- Professor Mia Woodruff

 Other supervisors: Dr Sean Powell

-- Flow Control in Perfusion Bioreactors for Improved Culturing of Porous Tissue Scaffolds
+- Flow Control in Perfusion Bioreactors for Improved Cell Culture within Porous Tissue Scaffolds

 PhD, Principal Supervisor